-Getting a personal loan if you have bad credit can be easy – here’s all you need to know
+Getting a personal loan can be easy, even if you have bad credit – here’s all you need to know

 - If the provider quotes a different rate to the one above please let us know